 Disability Act 2006 (review)

-VCAT can review certain decisions about registration as a disability service provider made by the Department Head, Department of Human Services (Secretary) under the Disability Act 2006.
+VCAT can review certain decisions about registration as a disability service provider made by the Secretary of the Department of Health and Human Services under the Disability Act 2006.

 Cases we can hear

 You may be able to apply for a review if you are a person or disability service provider, and a decision has been made by the Secretary to:

 - refuse an application for registration as a disability service provider (under section 40 of the Act)

 - refuse an application for renewal of registration (under section 42 of the Act)

 - revoke the registration of a disability service provider (under section 43(1)(c) of the Act).